 Woah!
 That’s intense!

-You can find WiFi just about anywhere and you never know who may be listening to your conversations either through the cyber world or in person.
-This alone makes OPSEC one of the most important things you’ll ever do to keeping your service member and your family safe.
+You can find free WiFi just about anywhere.
+Not to mention you never know who may be listening to your conversations either through the cyber world or in person.
+This alone makes OPSEC one of the most important things you’ll ever do in keeping your service member and your family safe.

 So let’s break it down and put it in terms that you can understand.
-Not to mention what you need to do to stay in OPSEC good graces.
+As well as what you need to do to stay in OPSEC good graces.